akansha-mehrotra/Violence-Detection/README.md

-# Video CLassification for Violence Detection
+# Video Classification for Violence Detection
 Video Classification using Dense Neural Networks and LSTM for Violence Detection

 Dataset used: https://www.kaggle.com/datasets/mohamedmustafa/real-life-violence-situations-dataset